Does ADHD Medication Make Every Meal a Power Struggle?

 The group of medications usually prescribed to treat ADHD in children, adolescents, and adults are called psycho-stimulants, or just plain stimulants.
 Specifically, they are methylphenidate (Ritalin), dextro-amphetamine (Dexedrine), and a mixture of dextro- and levo-amphetamine (Adderall).

-At the proper dose and timing, these stimulants decrease a child’s activity level, his inattention and disorganization, and his impulsivity.
+At the proper dose and timing, these stimulants decrease a child’s activity level, their inattention and disorganization, and their impulsivity.
 Using these medications can make the difference between an individual’s struggling or succeeding in school or at work, causing family conflicts or getting along at home, having friends or not.

 However, a small percentage of individuals who take these medications lose their appetite, which may result in weight loss.
 Diminished appetite, though, is often delayed appetite.
 Many patients taking stimulants eat very little during the day while the medication is most active, feel slightly hungry in early evening, and get very hungry later in the evening.
 If they are encouraged to eat when they feel hungry, possibly having a second dinner before bedtime, appetite difficulties usually become less problematic for a child and the worried parent.